British undergraduate degree classification: Variations in classification

+Frameworks

 Degrees in the UK are mapped to levels of the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (FHEQ), which includes the Framework for Qualifications of Higher Education Institutes in Scotland (FQHEIS), which has an alternative numbering of levels corresponding to those of the Scottish Credit and Qualifications Framework (SCQF).
 Bachelor's degrees (including the Scottish MA, but not including medical degrees, dentistry degrees or degrees in veterinary science) attained in the UK are at FHEQ level 6/FQHEIS level 9 (ordinary) or 10 (honours); master's degrees (including integrated master's degrees and first degrees in medicine, dentistry and veterinary science) are at FHEQ level 7/FQHEIS level 11, and doctoral degrees are at FHEQ level 8/FQHEIS level 12.
 Bachelor's, master's and doctoral degrees map to first, second and third cycle qualifications in the Framework for Qualifications of the European Higher Education Area.

 International comparisons

 Greece

 The table below depicts the Greek grading system while illustrating approximately how the grades are compared with ECTS and UK grades: